MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-summary.md

 Improving the escalation rate for the top escalation rate topics in red will have the greatest impact on improving virtual agent performance.

-To see additional information about each topic, click the Detail link to display the Topic Details dashboard.
+To see additional information about each topic, click the Detail link to display the Topic details dashboard.
 For more information, see [Topic details dashboard](analytics-topic-details.md).

 ## Abandon rate drivers chart